linkml/linkml/docs/faq/modeling.md

   variant_type_enum:
     permissible_values:
       point_mutation:
-          meaning: SO:12345
+          meaning: SO:1000008
       deletion:
-          meaning: SO:24681
+          meaning: SO:0000159
       insertion:
-          meaning: SO:36912
+          meaning: SO:0000667
 ```

-Note that we are mapping each permissible value to an ontology term
+Note that we are mapping each permissible value to an ontology term.
+Mapping to ontology/vocabulary terms is optional, but if you can do it,
+we strongly recommend it.
+It provides *interoperation hooks* - others with different
+data models may have their own enumerations, by making the meaning of each permissible
+value explicit, data can be merged automatically.

 ### How do I constrain a slot to a branch of an ontology or a whole ontology?